Whitland and Cardigan Railway: A railway planned

 Animal transport down the valley was nonetheless an expensive and slow business.
-By 1868 John Owen (1818 - 1886) was the operator of the quarry at Glogue, and he formed an alliance with the engineer James W Szlumper in the cause of establishing a railway connection from Glogue down to the main line at Whitland, where there was to be a small terminal to the north of the GWR station.
+By 1868 John Owen (1818–1886) was the operator of the quarry at Glogue, and he formed an alliance with the engineer James W Szlumper in the cause of establishing a railway connection from Glogue down to the main line at Whitland, where there was to be a small terminal to the north of the Great Western Railway station.
 A standard gauge line was contemplated, although the former South Wales Railway main line (by this time part of the Great Western Railway) was broad gauge.
 The northern terminal was to be Crymmych, a short distance north of Glogue, and a hub for the local road network.

-Szlumper was the manager of the Pembroke and Tenby Railway as well: the friendly relations with that line were important to the Taf Vale concern because the P&TR was a standard gauge railway too, and it had Parliamentary approval to build from Whitland to Carmarthen.
+Szlumper was the manager of the Pembroke and Tenby Railway (P&TR) as well: the friendly relations with that line were important to the Taf Vale concern because the P&TR was a standard gauge railway too, and it had an act of Parliament giving approval to build from Whitland to Carmarthen.
 At Carmarthen there were other standard gauge lines giving access to the rest of the railway network independently of the Great Western Railway and without the necessity of using the broad gauge.
 This apparent alliance immediately made the GWR hostile, as a network of standard gauge lines by-passing its own main line was obviously unwelcome.